incubateind/fellows/packages/backend/README.md

-# Backend-Server-Template
+# Fellows-Backend
 This is the basic template of Backend Server using NodeJS and Express connected with MongoDB.

 ## Steps to set-up
-1. Clone the Repository using ``` git clone https://github.com/AkshaySharma008/Backend-Server-Template.git ```.
+1. Clone the Repository
-2. In your local system, open terminal at that location and run ``` npm i ```.
+2. In your local system, open terminal at that location and run ``` yarn install ```.
+3. Cd into the ``` packages/backend ``` folder.
-3. Add .env file inside the folder along with other files using below structure.
+4. Add .env file inside the folder along with other files using below structure.
     ```
     PORT=5000
     MONGO_URI=<Your MongoDB URI>